ace-1331/ace12401-cursedscript/README.md

 Bug fixes and improvements will come, thank you for reporting them.
 You do not need to download this script, you only need to copy paste the latest version.
 It is not recommended to downgrade.

 ## Useful information
--IMPORTANT NOTE ON RUNNING THE SCRIPT: make sure you are on a validated version of the game, copy paste the whole script into the console -ideally while in a chatroom-
+- *IMPORTANT NOTE ON RUNNING THE SCRIPT: make sure you are on a validated version of the game, copy paste the whole script into the console -ideally while in a chatroom-

 - ALL COMMANDS ARE PREFIXED WITH THE COMMAND CHARACTER AND THE SLAVE IDENTIFIER, BY DEFAULT IT IS # AND YOUR NAME (IE. #ace help or #ace showowners)
 - ALL PARAMETERS MUST BE SPLIT BY A SPACE (IE. #ace cursedbelt on)